Configuring Workflows

 Optionally configure parsing behavior with parseConfig.
 See Parse Configuration Options.

-Runs a published extractor against parsed content.
-Version is required — "latest", "draft", or semver.
+Extracts structured data from parsed content.
+Specify the extractor with a saved reference (extractor — version required: "latest", "draft", or semver) or an inline config (extractorConfig).
 Can be created without config — next cannot be set until config is provided, and config is required before deploy.

 Routes documents to different downstream steps based on classification.
 Conditions must reference classification IDs, not type strings.
-Requires a pinned version — "latest" is not allowed.
+Specify the classifier with a saved reference (classifier — requires a pinned version; "latest" is not allowed) or an inline config (classifierConfig).
 Can be created without config — next cannot be set until config is provided, and config is required before deploy.

 Splits a multi-document file into sub-documents and routes each one.
-Same ID-based routing and pinned version rules as CLASSIFY.
+Same ID-based routing rules as CLASSIFY.
+Specify the splitter with a saved reference (splitter — requires a pinned version; "latest" is not allowed) or an inline config (splitterConfig, with routing IDs coming from its splitClassifications array).
 Can be created without config — next cannot be set until config is provided, and config is required before deploy.

 See the Split and Route pattern above for a complete example.